 Colleagues are supporting each other, no matter what and no matter how serious the topic is.
 Like the World Cup:

 And after the working day everyone will gather for example to the nearby park to have some BBQ and listen to live music:

 Sometimes you might slip a bit and stay out too late.
 But it’s fine even if you needed to rush to work as you can always have breakfast at the office.
 This picture was clearly taken just after breakfast time as the cereal, fruit and peanut bowls are half empty.

 Besides, who would live just with cereal and fruits?
 You can find one of these in each office:

-One of the best things in working at trivago is the amount of activities also outside work.
-In addition to team events, where you go water skiing, to water parks, amusement parks, restaurants – the list is endless – the company is also organizing other activities regularly, like badminton, football, yoga, zumba, boxing…
+One of the best things in working at trivago is the high number of activities also outside work.
+In addition to team events, where you go water skiing, to water parks, amusement parks, restaurants – the list is endless – the company is also organizing other activities regularly, like badminton, football, yoga, Zumba, boxing…

 …and academies.
 Academies are informative events where you can learn new things regarding marketing, search engine optimization, translations… and for example Irish whiskey (while enjoying some German beers):